An installment loan might be an option if you need extra money between paychecks.

 Check the websites of any providers you’re interested in to confirm they operate in New Mexico.

-You can apply for a New Mexico payday loan by visiting a storefront or by submitting an online application.
-To qualify, you have to meet some basic eligibility criteria: be at least 18 years old, an American citizen or permanent resident and have a regular source of income.
+You can apply for a New Mexico installment loan by visiting a storefront or by submitting an online application.
+To qualify, you have to meet some basic eligibility criteria:

 If you meet these qualifications, you’ll need to supply some extra information:

 - Personal details, such as your name, date of birth, Social Security number and a valid form of ID

 - Contact details, such as your address, email and phone number

 - Employment details, such as your employer, how long you’ve worked and your monthly income

 If you’re applying online, the lender may also require you give it access to an active checking account.

 Consider these alternatives before taking out a short-term loan